trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 - `GET` - is used to retreive data from a server at the specified resource

-- `POST` - is used to create or append a resource to an existing collection
+- `POST` - is used to create or append a resource to an existing resource

 - `PUT` - is used to create or update (replace) the existing resource